The Asian Resource Foundation (ARF) has been building the capacity of individuals, community based NGOs and organizations since its inception in 1996.

 It also hosts interfaith forums and dialogue exchange in order to create practical solutions to pressing social issues.

-For more information on the IIPS courses and workshops, please click here.
+For more information on the IIPDS courses and workshops, please click here.

-IIPS conference centre is located in a rural setting in Nong Chok, approximately 35km from the International Airport in Bangkok and 40km from the city centre.
+IIPDS conference centre is located in a rural setting in Nong Chok, approximately 35km from Suvarnabhumi International Airport and 50km from Bangkok centre.

 This facility is used to host ARF courses, workshops, forums and meetings.